-All registration and calcutta payments must be complete by the conclusion of the kickoff party for each fishing tournament.
-For questions regarding registration call (954) 725-4010.
+All registration and calcutta payments must be completed by the conclusion of the kickoff party for each fishing tournament.
+For questions regarding registration, call (954) 725-4010.

 2. Entry Forms: Registration must be completed by the captain or owner with appropriate fees and registration information.
 Officials in each event reserve the right to refuse application or entry into the tournaments at their discretion with or without cause.
 General entry fees are not refundable for any reason.

 3. Eligible Species: Sailfish, White Marlin, Blue Marlin, Dolphin, Wahoo, Kingfish, Tuna and Cobia.

 4. Maximum Anglers: There is no limit on anglers.
 Additional crew members or mates may accompany the team if desired.
 Any teams with angler changes or substitutions should notify the committee prior to the start of fishing for each event.